5 Understanding the Features

 The take home message is that in the best of circumstances, there is no automatic way of saying one feature is more important than another.
 It’s nice that we can use approaches like SHAP and permutation methods for more complicated models like boosting and deep learning models, but they’re not perfect, and they still suffer from most of the same issues as the linear model.
 In the end, understanding a feature’s role within a model is ultimately a matter of context, and highly dependent on what you’re trying to do with the information.

 SHAP values can be useful for observational level interpretation under the right circumstances, but they really shouldn’t be used for importance.
-The mean of its absolute value is not a good measure of importance except in the unlikely case you have purely balanced/symmetric features of the exact same scale, and which do not correlate with each other (or have any interactions).
+The mean of the absolute values is not a good measure of importance except in the very unlikely case you have purely balanced/symmetric features of the exact same scale, and which do not correlate with each other, or have any interactions.
+But if you had such a setting, you actually could just use the standardized coefficients.

 5.10 Feature Metrics for Classification

-All of what’s been demonstrated for feature metrics applies to classification models.
-Counterfactual predictions, average marginal effects, SHAP, and permutation-based methods for feature importance would be done in the exact same way.
+All of what’s been demonstrated for feature metrics applies to classification models, some of which were explicitly demonstrated.
+In general, counterfactual predictions, average marginal effects, SHAP, and permutation-based methods for feature importance would be done in the exact same way.
 The only real difference is the reference target - our results would be in terms of probabilities and using a different loss metric to determine importance, that sort of thing.
-But in general, everything we’ve talked about holds for classification settings as well.
+But in general, everything we’ve talked about holds for both regression and binary classification settings as well.

 5.11 Wrapping Up

 It’s generally a good idea to look at which features are pulling the most weight in your model to better understand how predictions are being made.
-It takes a lot of work to trust what a model is telling you.
+But it takes a lot of work to trust what a model is telling you.

 5.11.1 The common thread